trevor-gituru/loansasa/README.md

 - It accepts 2 parameter which is:
     * a string
     * A DatabaseConnection
+- Add `regex` dependency to use regular expressions
 - It finds whether the parameter is a user(id/name/email)
 - Fetches the user based on the parameter type
 - Returns a QueryResult